-Tired of hitting up the same old water sports in Hong Kong every weekend?
+Sick of hitting up the same old water sports in Hong Kong?
 Kayaking, surfing, and wakeboarding just not getting your heart racing anymore?
-If you’re looking for a new challenge out on Hong Kong’s high seas, look no further than our guide to the coolest alternative water sports that you can try out this summer.
-Some of these you can participate in year-round too, so no excuses.
-Take it from The Little Mermaid, “Darling, it’s better down where it’s wetter!”
+If you’re looking for a new challenge out on the high seas, look no further than our guide to the coolest alternative water sports that you can try out this summer.
+Some of these you can participate in year-round, too, so no excuses!

-Inspiration Lake is one of Hong Kong’s best-kept secrets, though it’s right next to the ever-popular Hong Kong Disneyland Resort.
+Inspiration Lake is one of Hong Kong’s best-kept secrets, though it’s right next to the Hong Kong Disneyland Resort.
 It’s a lovely place for a picnic and an even lovelier place for a good old-fashioned pedal boat ride.
 There are two kinds of pedal boats up for rental at the lake—two-seaters and four-seaters.
-There’s no time limit to how long you can use them for, but be sure to arrive early, as they’re subject to availability, and it does fill up with families on the weekends.
+Although there’s no time limit to how long you can use them, be sure to arrive early, as they are subject to availability, and it does fill up with families on the weekends.
 Grab a mate or a date and have a lazy pedal around the gorgeous lake.

-Flyboarding is the perfect water sport for you if you’re looking for your next adrenaline rush, and the closest you’ll get to riding a jetpack or hoverboard.
-The flyboard is connected to a jet ski by a long hose, which diverts the water propulsion that powers the flyboard, and lifts the rider out of the water to heights of up to 40 feet.
-The team at Flyboard HK operates their flyboarding experience at Deep Water Bay, and they’ll have you zooming around above the water in no time.
+Flyboarding is the perfect water sport for you if you’re looking for your next adrenaline rush.
+It’s the closest you’ll get to riding a jetpack or hoverboard.
+Flyboards are connected to a jet ski by a long hose, which diverts the water propulsion that powers the flyboard and lifts the rider out of the water to heights of up to 40 feet.
+Flyboard Hong Kong operates out of Deep Water Bay, and the team will have you zooming around above the water in no time.

-If you want to channel your inner Lee Lai Shan, then you should definitely give windsurfing in Cheung Chau a go.
-Windsurfing is a combo of surfing and sailing, and the Cheung Chau Windsurfing Centre was opened by San-San’s uncle—the very same one who taught her how to windsurf.
-They offer both beginner and advanced classes, as well as equipment rental for those who are already comfortable on a board.
+If you want to channel your inner Lee Lai-shan, then you should definitely give windsurfing in Cheung Chau a go.
+Windsurfing is a combo of surfing and sailing, and the Cheung Chau Windsurfing Centre was opened by Lee Lai-shan’s uncle—the very same one who taught her how to windsurf.
+It offers both beginner and advanced classes, as well as equipment rental for those who are already comfortable on a board.

 Kitesurfing is an extreme water sport said to be similar to wakeboarding.
 However, the biggest differences are that it harnesses wind power via an inflatable kite, and you can do it on virtually any big body of water.
 You can get into kitesurfing at any fitness level as the kit is super lightweight, but you should definitely be able to swim in open waters (as with all the other sports mentioned here!).
 The best thing about kitesurfing is that progression happens quite quickly as soon as you master the basics.
 The Kiteboarding Association of Hong Kong and K2H Watersport both offer in-depth courses at various beaches around the city, and you can also tailor the classes to your own skill level.